-Are you tardy in your responses to incoming email?
+Are you tardy in your responses to incoming emails?
 Do you feel overwhelmed with too many emails?
-When it comes to your business email communications lack of organization may cause a perception of anemic customer service.
-Not good.
+When it comes to your business email communications, lack of organization may cause a perception of anemic customer service.

-Proper handling of your business email activities if you really think about it is a competitive skill.
+If you think about it, properly handling your business email activities is a competitive skill.
 A skill that will most certainly win over customers who are hungry for attentive and responsive customer service.

 I understand how overwhelming it can be.
-I get hundreds of email every single day!
-What I do is make a point of keeping up and doing a few things consistently so that I can reply on a timely basis.
-By taking this approach things don’t get backed up — which can then very easily become overwhelming.
+I get hundreds of emails every single day.
+Therefore, what I do is keep up and do a few things consistently to reply quickly.

 There is an expectation of a speedy reply with email.
 (I’m sure you’ve even caught yourself wanting fast responses, right?)
-Not being efficient and speedy makes it appear that those who took the time to email you are not your priority.
+Unfortunately, not being efficient and quick makes it appear that those who took the time to email you are not your priority.

 A big part of keeping your inbox and your email organized is discipline.
-Yep, good ole’ fashioned discipline!
-You need to have a system that you consistently put into practice!
-Every.
-Day.
+Yep, good ole fashioned discipline.
+You need to have a system that you consistently put into practice.

 Upon checking your email, there are several tasks you can put into place to keep ahead of the increased traffic of bits and bytes finding their way to your inbox.